netobserv/network-observability-operator/docs/FlowCollector.md

-Loki configuration for "Manual" mode.
+Loki configuration for `Manual` mode.
 This is the most flexible configuration.
 It is ignored for other modes.

 <table>
     <thead>